DS-567/AMD-AOHW25_620/Demonstrator/README.md

-# Steps to Run the Demonstrator

 ADD INTRO....

+# Demonstrator Dependencies

 ⚠️ **Note:** This design is hardware-dependent and requires custom PCBs.
 The build instructions can still be followed, but the system will not be functional!

 ⚠️ **Note:** This design is specifically designed for the Nexys A7-100T development board (Artix-7 FPGA) only!

+# Steps to Run the Demonstrator

 There are two stages for building the demonstrator and must be performed in order.